I am raw. Beleaguered. Frustrated. Angry. Concerned. And depleted. But most of all - I am determined!

 My pediatrician was not helpful in referring me to an OT.
 You might think I’m a fool for sticking with him (and maybe I am).
 I DO believe he is an excellent doctor but his strong suit is not as a specialist.
 (He is however, an ear infection champ!)
 I’ve learned that he’s not my resource for dealing with behavior, which has put the burden on my own shoulders.
 A neighbor suggested a clinic to us (where they had received a diagnosis for their son) and so ...
 I made an appointment.

 I approached this appointment with a heart full of hope, and I left the appointment ... massively dissapointed.
 After a year plus of desperately trying to figure out the “something more” I felt as though we had again slipped through the cracks.
-The OT we met with asked me a series of questions, none of which addressed the strain on our family, and ended the appointment by asking what three behaviors I’d most like her to help improve.
+The OT we met with asked me a series of questions, and ended the appointment by asking what three behaviors I’d most like her to help improve.
 I answered by saying, “I don’t have three concerns.
 I have one.
 I’d like to be able to enforce boundaries.”
-I was then informed that that would require a diagnosis from the neuro side of their business (how could I have known?) and that she’d refer me if she saw a need after working with Navy in play therapy.
+She told me that that would require a diagnosis from the neuro side of their business (I didn’t realize at the time that the business is two sister companies - therapy and psycholdy) and that she’d refer me if she saw a need after working with Navy in play therapy.

-I got in my car, and made the neuro appointment on my own.
+I got in my car, and made that dang neuro appointment on my own.
 Navy is scheduled to see a psychologist (finally) in February.
 I am cautiously optimistic.
-She’ll remain in play therapy to treat her SPD until then.
+She’ll remain in occupational therapy to work on her sensory struggles until then.

 I know a few moms who have children with special needs.
 Some of them stumbled across their diagnosis by accident - or at the very least, with ease.
 Some had to fight, and hard, to find the answers they were looking for.
 I’m in the latter group for sure.